nibox/Pose-Estimation-with-Message-Passing-Networks/README.md

 *Note: + indicates using multi-scale test.*
 ## Start
 ### Installation
-Most of the steps are similar to the steps described in [HigherHRNet](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation)
+Most of the steps are similar to the steps described in (and borrowed from) [HigherHRNet](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation)
 1. Install pytorch >= v1.4.0 following [official instruction](https://pytorch.org/).
    - **Tested with pytorch v1.4.0**
 2. Clone this repo, and we'll call the directory that you cloned as ${POSE_ROOT}.